Evaluating various fire attack methods and their effect on firefighter safety and occupant survivability

 - bring the ‘science to the streets’ by transferring science based tactical considerations founded on experimental results that can be incorporated into firefighting standard operating guidelines.

-Water Mapping Research Report and Online Training Released
+Water Mapping Research Report and Online Training for Firefighters Released

 These results will aid firefighters in understanding where water is going, along with helping them better understand how tactical choices such as hose stream type, nozzle movement patterns, pressures/flow rates, stream locations and elevation angles effect water distribution.